Beta Aquarii: Properties

 β Aquarii is the brightest star in Aquarius with an apparent magnitude of 2.87 and a stellar classification of G0 Ib.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
-It has an estimated age of 60 million years; old enough for a star of this mass to evolve into a supergiant.
-The star has about five times the mass of the Sun, but it has expanded to 48 times the Sun's radius.
-It is emitting roughly 2,000 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 5,608 K, giving it the characteristic yellow hue of G-type stars.
+It has an estimated age of 56 million years; old enough for a star of this mass to evolve into a supergiant.
+The star has about five or six times the mass of the Sun, but it has expanded to 48 times the Sun's radius.
+It is most likely fusing helium into carbon in its core, and, with insufficient mass to explode as a supernova, will likely end up as a massive white dwarf comparable to Sirius B. It is emitting roughly 2,000 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 5,608 K, giving it the characteristic yellow hue of G-type stars.

 X-ray emissions from the corona of this star have been detected using the Chandra X-ray Observatory; among the first such detections of X-rays for a G-type supergiant.
 A secondary X-ray source discovered near Beta Aquarii probably has an extragalactic origin.
 This star belongs to a group of three intermediate mass stars with a space velocity that is carrying them perpendicular to the plane of the galaxy.
 The other members of this grouping are Alpha Aquarii and Eta Pegasi.